 Frequently asked questions

 - How quickly can I get a file?

 - How do I transfer my boxes to the Records Center?

-- What's the difference between the State Records Center and the State Archives?
+- What's the difference between the Records Center and State Archives?

 - How are we charged for Records Center services?

-- Who has access to our agency records?
+- Who has access to the records in our facility?

 - Is our office notified before records are destroyed?